mattiasw/ExifReader/README.md

 written using ES2015+, you can also import the ES module directly from your own ES2015+ project.

-The included bundle has all functionality built in but you can easiliy make a custom build that suits your project's needs.
+The included bundle has all functionality built in but you can easily make a custom build that suits your project's needs.
 See below for instructions.

 **Notes for exif-js users**